freqtrade/technical/README.md

 # Technical

-This is a collection of technical indicators collected or developed for freqtrade as well as utilities such as timeframe resampling.
+This is a collection of technical indicators collected or developed for Freqtrade as well as utilities such as timeframe resampling.

 ## What does it do for you

 We basically provide you with easy to use indicators, collected from all over github and custom methods.
 Over time we plan to provide a simple API wrapper around TA-Lib, PyTi and others, as we find them.
 So you have one place, to find 100s of indicators.

 ### Custom indicators

 1. Consensus - an indicator which is based on a consensus model, across several indicators you can easily customize these.
-It is based on the [tradinvg view](https://www.tradingview.com/symbols/BTCUSD/technicals/) buy/sell graph. - MovingAverage Consensus - Oscillator Consensus - Summary Consensus
+It is based on the [TradingView](https://www.tradingview.com/symbols/BTCUSD/technicals/) buy/sell graph. - MovingAverage Consensus - Oscillator Consensus - Summary Consensus

 2. [vfi](https://www.tradingview.com/script/MhlDpfdS-Volume-Flow-Indicator-LazyBear/)